kavyaacharya77/BEC456B_LABREPORT/Experiment_6.md

    - Go to **simulate** > **Edit simulation** >> **DC op pnt** > and select **.op**
 4. Observe the key parameters like drain currents, output voltage etc. If the values doesn't match the design specifications, vary the widths of the MOSFETs(M1,M2,M3).

+In order to get the correct current value , W/L for M1 and M2 is 10um/180nm and W/L for M3 is 32.4256um/180nm.
+And we have set the bias voltage(V2) as 0.566V.

 ![ckt6_Aoppnt](https://github.com/user-attachments/assets/8e23114f-3a12-4fde-af9f-a1b4590fe992)

 5. Next select **view** > **command goto** > **SPICE error log** option to check the Vgs, Vth, Vds etc.